About GSSA Event Funding

 3. For recurring events, such as weekly or monthly meetings, a separate request must be placed for each event.

 4. If the amount requested for an event is greater than $250, an itemized budget for the event must be sent to the GSSA Treasurer when the request is submitted.
 Lack of an approved itemized budget will lead to the omission of the event from the agenda.
+This budget must inculde estimated number of attendees, cost of materials requested per attendee, and any other line items unique to the event (rental fees, usage fees, ect.)

 5. Please be available for communication via e-mail in the days leading up to the meeting, in case the Treasurer needs to contact you with any last-minute questions regarding your event.